SEL Teaching Practices

 By Laura Driscoll

-Responsibility and choice is the degree to which teachers allow students to make responsible decisions in their classroom.
+Responsibility and choice is an SEL teaching practice when teachers allow room for students to make their own (responsible) decisions in their classroom.

 Why It's Important